Trump rivals call for release of NY Times editorial board tape

-SAN ANTONIO Donald Trump's Republican presidential rivals urged him on Monday to ask the New York Times to release a recording of an interview he did with the newspaper's editorial board, following a report he told it he was not serious about his immigration proposals.
+SAN ANTONIO Feb 29 Donald Trump's rivals for the Republican presidential nomination urged him on Monday to ask the New York Times to release a recording of his recent interview with its editorial board, following a report he told it he was not serious about his immigration proposals.

-News website BuzzFeed reported on Monday that Trump had suggested to the Times' editorial board in an off-the-record briefing on January 5 that he would likely not stand by his immigration proposals if elected president.
+News website BuzzFeed reported on Monday that Trump had suggested to the Times' editorial board in an off-the-record briefing that he would likely not stand by his immigration proposals if elected president.

 Trump, the Republican front-runner, has called for deporting all illegal immigrants and has said he would get the Mexican government to pay for building a wall along the U.S.-Mexico border.